tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

 Then, add this code to the next cell and execute it.

 ```
-# allows us to request the data from
+# allows us to request the data from the CourtListener API
+# via networking
 import requests

 # allows to recognize and load the data in the form that it is encoded:
 # JavaScript Object Notation (JSON)
 import json

 # allows us to work with the data in a variety of ways before sending